scubuk/selenium-tuto/README.md

 **Selenium Installing**

-* Install Selenium
+* Open your cmd and install Selenium.
 ```sh
 $ pip install selenium
 ```

 * Selenium requires a driver to interface with the chosen browser.
+Download one of them.
  >  [Click for Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads)

  >  [Click for FireFox](https://github.com/mozilla/geckodriver/releases)